What is PNP bill payment on a bank statement?

 Setting Up Transaction Alerts

-Most banks and credit card companies let you set up alerts for your accounts.
-You can often choose to get a text message or email whenever a transaction over a certain amount occurs.
-This is a great way to get immediate notification of any activity, legitimate or not.
-If you see a PNP Bill Payment alert pop up for an amount you weren’t expecting, you can investigate it right away, rather than waiting for your monthly statement.
+Most banks allow you to set up text or email alerts for your accounts.
+You can choose to get a message whenever a transaction over a certain amount occurs.
+If you see a PNP alert pop up for an amount you did not expect, you can investigate it immediately rather than waiting for your monthly statement.

 Being proactive with your payment records and security settings is your best defense against confusion and potential fraud.
 It’s about building a clear picture of your finances so that unexpected charges stand out immediately, allowing you to address them quickly and confidently.